identitatem/idp-mgmt-operator/README.md

 ```bash
 export VERSION=`date -u "+0.0.0-%Y%m%d-%H-%M-%S"`
 ```
+3. `export` DOCKER_USER and DOCKER_PASS equal to a docker user and password that will allow you to push to the quay repositories outlined in step 1.
-3. If you want to use a specific idp-mgmt-operator image, set the **IMG** environment variable to that image.
+4. If you want to use a specific idp-mgmt-operator image, set the **IMG** environment variable to that image.
 For example, to point to a PR built image:
 ```bash
 export IMG=quay.io/identitatem/idp-mgmt-operator@sha256:f1303674fc463cbc3834d3dd6c9d023cc991144a3e170c496dac5d2a44459d5c
 ```